-Getting a jump-start can be challenging for any small business that has been in business less than two years or is not yet cash-flowing (pre-revenue).
+Getting a jump-start can be challenging for any small business that has been in business for less than two years or is not yet cash-flowing (pre-revenue).
 These businesses need funds to make money but lack the necessary fuel to fire up their fledgling businesses.
 The solution for pre-revenue companies is suitable small business loans.
 While it’s challenging to find appropriate loans, it’s possible by leveraging your credit history and time in business.

 What is a Pre-Revenue Business, and What do They Need to Produce Revenue?

 Businesses currently in the founder stage typically have less than two years in business and are known as start-up companies.
-Many start-ups have business plans to produce revenue after their founder stage, but struggle to get over the initial hump.
+Many start-ups have business plans to produce revenue after their founder stage but struggle to get over the initial hump.
 Businesses on track to make income but need funds to get to that point are known as pre-revenue.
 These businesses require access to small business loans but lack the time in the industry to meet approval by banks.

-Pre-revenue businesses typically have a product or service ready to launch but need necessary funds to cover the business’s equipment, real estate, payroll, and overhead costs.
-For example, you decide that you want to open a restaurant in your local area.
+Pre-revenue businesses typically have a product or service ready to launch but need the necessary funds to cover the business’s equipment, real estate, payroll, and overhead costs.
+For example, you decide to open a restaurant in your local area.
 You have enough funds to establish a location, hire a staff and start your business.
 However, in the beginning, the cost of payroll, mortgage, equipment, and supplies equals or exceeds the revenue you bring in.
 The restaurant would be considered a pre-revenue business until it can begin bringing in a substantial profit.

 The solution for pre-revenue companies is small business loans.
-With the right small business loan, companies can receive the funds they need to meet extra costs and invest them to make a future profit for their business.
+With the right small business loan, companies can receive the funds they need to meet extra costs and invest them in making a future profit for their business.
 However, because traditional banks are reluctant to assist start-ups, pre-revenue companies need to look elsewhere.
 Fortunately, online loan lenders can get you the funds you need in days and assist you with the approval process.

 Pre-Revenue Business Loan Options

-However, there are several smaller loan options where you can leverage your personal credit score to receive funds your business wouldn’t be eligible for.
+However, there are several smaller loan options where you can leverage your credit score to receive funds your business wouldn’t be eligible for.
 You can also leverage potential sales in the future to receive funds now.
 Below are three attractive pre-revenue loan options for your small business.

 Personal Loans for Pre-Revenue Businesses